Towing and Impounding FAQ

 Take note that before the actual towing, the tow truck crew shall issue a Technical Inspection Report indicating the name of the owner, vehicle’s plate number, type and color, including the accessories thereof, and a description of the vehicle’s condition.
 The towing company/agency shall be held responsible for losses/damages incurred while towing the vehicle.

 14. How do I know if my towing service is accredited by MMDA?

 MMDA and those accredited towing services adhere to a strict protocol as mentioned in the procedures above.
 Motorists must make sure that the tow truck crew are wearing the prescribed uniforms and clearly display their ID cards.
-If unsure, they may call 136 or check http://www.mmda.gov.ph/images/Home/Transport-and-Traffic-Management/MMDA-Accredited-Tow-Trucks-from-July-to-Sept-as-of-Sept.-2-2019.pdf for the list of accredited towing services.
+If unsure, they may call 136 or check Transport and Traffic Management 2 (mmda.gov.ph) for the list of accredited towing services. for the list of accredited towing services.